HannahGuo/HannahGuo/README.md

 ### About Me
 I'm an freshman at the University of Waterloo studying Software Engineering, but the sidebar of my profile already says that.

 **To see my code projects, feel free to browse my GitHub profile!
-My personal website can be found here: https://hannahguo.github.io/ ✌️**
+My personal website can be found [here](https://hannahguo.github.io/) ✌️!**

 Apart from programming, here are some more other neat I like doing.